 Moles live underground, tunnelling in search of earthworms to eat.
 Their habit of throwing up excess soil onto the surface of a lawn as molehills is maddening enough, but their tunnels also undermine the lawn's surface, and moles can disturb roots of young plants as they move around.

 You'll find several options for controlling moles available in our garden centre:

 Trapping: set the trap in a tunnel, about 10cm below the surface.
 Check live-capture traps twice a day, releasing any moles at least a mile away.
 It's likely another mole will move in - so repeat as necessary.

 Sonic devices and repellents: these use buzzing noises or unpleasant odours to drive moles away, although they can re-invade other parts of the garden.

 Mole-repelling plants: You'll find caper spurge (Euphorbia lathyris), daffodils, tall and stately Fritillaria imperialis (crown imperial) and yellow Allium moly in our garden centre: all are said to be unpleasant to moles.

-Please ask the staff in our Hemlington garden centre for more information and advice about managing moles in your garden.
+Please ask the staff in our Hemlington and Middlesbrough garden centre for more information and advice about managing moles in your garden.